PKU-Alignment/safety-gymnasium/docs/components_of_environments/agents/shadowhands.rst

         .. centered:: right

 Shadow Dexterous Hand, designed by `Shadow Robot <https://www.shadowrobot.com/dexterous-hand-series/>`__,  allowing researchers to manipulate tools and objects with greater precision and control.
 The Shadow Dexterous Hand has 24 joints.
 It has 20 degrees of freedom, greater than that of a human hand.
 It has been designed to have a range of movement equivalent to that of a typical human being.
 The four fingers of the hand contain two one-axis joints connecting the distal phalanx, middle phalanx and proximal phalanx and one universal joint connecting the finger to the metacarpal.
 The little finger has an extra one-axis joint on the metacarpal to provide the Hand with a palm curl movement.
 The thumb contains one one-axis joint connecting the distal phalanx to the proximal phalanx, one universal joint connecting the thumb to the metacarpal and one one-axis joint on the bottom of the metacarpal to provide a palm curl movement.
-The wrist contains two joints, providing flex/extend and adduct/abduct.